jmyers7/book/_sources/chapters/09-info-theory.md

 If the probability measure $P$ is clear from context, we will write $I(s)$ in place of $I_P(s)$.
 If $\bX$ is a random vector with finite range and probability measure $P_\bX$, we will write $I_\bX(\bx)$ in place of $I_{P_\bX}(\bx)$.
 ```

-There is a notion of _entropy_ for continuous probability measures defined on Euclidean spaces---this latter type of entropy is called _differential entropy_, which you will briefly encounter in the homework.

 On one hand, a sense in which $I_P(s)$ may be considered a measure of "information" comes from its interpretation as the length of a code word, in the context of [Shannon-Fano coding](https://en.wikipedia.org/wiki/Shannon%E2%80%93Fano_coding).
 Another sense comes when we take the average information content of all sample points to obtain something called _Shannon entropy_; this will be explained after {prf:ref}`entropy-def` below.

 On the other hand, the intuition for the alternate name _surprisal_ is explained very nicely by simply inspecting the graph of the negative logarithm function: